7 Ways to Travel In and Around Bangkok Thailand

-Obviously you are not going to fly from one part of the city to the other, but with Bangkok being the biggest Airport hub in South Asia it is the most cost efficient way to get into the city.
-Also, with so many flights arriving and departing constantly you can get some pretty sweet combo deals with hotels and live it up for a night or two.
+Obviously you are not going to fly from one part of the city to the other, but with Bangkok being the biggest Airport hub in South Asia it can save you a lot of time across the country and be relatively cheap.
 Additionally, if you’re headed to other cities in Thailand like Chiang Mai I’ve caught flights for under $50 bucks before which beats the hell out of an 8-hour bus.

 7. Hoofing it by Foot

 While walking is the oldest trick in the book for me it has always been the best.
 With smartphones, lonely planets, and helpful hostel workers you can easily access maps and advice to get anywhere by foot.
 Plus, Bangkok is so riddled with amazing temples, food markets, and sights that there will always be something within walking distance.
 So stretch those legs, get yourself an ice coffee from the corner, scrape up some street food, meander the golden halls of Buddhist temples, and have yourself a walk about and get lost in Bangkok.
 You won’t regret it. -ST

 Previous entry: Traveling the World: A relationship between Humans and Animals